felixwongong/cactus/README.md

 ## Limitlations
 While Cactus can be used for all Apple devices including Macbooks, for computers/AMD/Intel/Nvidia generally, please use HuggingFace, Llama.cpp, Ollama, vLLM, MLX.
 They're built for those, support x86, and are all great!

+## Contributing

+We welcome contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.